Aging & Health A to Z

 Yoga or Meditation

 Studies suggest that meditating or doing yoga on a regular basis may help you feel less anxious.
-Call your local Y, senior center or a nearby gym to find out if they offer yoga or meditation classes.
+Call your local Y, senior center, or a nearby gym to find out if they offer yoga or meditation classes.
 Many do—and many gyms also offer membership discounts for seniors.
-You can find meditation and yoga videos, DVDs, CDs, and tapes at many libraries and bookstores.
+You can find meditation and yoga videos, DVDs, CDs, and tapes at many libraries, bookstores, or online.

 Deep, Slow Breathing